Paraphilic infantilism: Prevalence

-One study regarding members of the ABDL online community, however, noted that males became interested in paraphilic infantilism earlier than females, at age 11 rather than 12, and also began to act on their interests earlier, at 13 rather than 16.
-The same study found that while most males interested in paraphilic infantilism were primarily heterosexual (58%), most females were primarily bisexual (43%).
+It also reported that 9% of Yahoo groups devoted to fetishes dealt with paraphilic infantilism, which was high in relation to other fetishes.
+The same study, however, noted that males became interested in paraphilic infantilism earlier than females, at age 11 rather than 12, and also began to act on their interests earlier, at 13 rather than 16.
+It also found that while most males interested in paraphilic infantilism were primarily heterosexual (58%), most females were primarily bisexual (43%).
 34% of women were primarily heterosexual.
 Although both men and women varied in terms of education, only 66% of men and 39% of women earned more than $25,000 a year.